XiaochenCui/sicp-exercises/README.md

-The exercises code for SICP
+The exercises code and solution for SICP.

+For the answers to math formulas, I put them on [my blog](https://cuixiaochen.com/tags/sicp/).